DrSLDR/dasher/README.md

 directory tree down to a single hash digest.
 Thus, you can tell that _something_ has changed in the tree (but not _what_ has changed) if the hash has changed.

+`dasher` currently only uses and supports the SHA3-256 hashing algorithm, but more may be added in future.

 ## Installation

 `dasher` is easiest to install via Cargo